FHantke/brave-browser-wiki/Brave-Variations-(Griffin).md

 **Android:** Griffin studies can be applied on the first launch; a restart of the app is not required.
 For more information, see [PR #20244](https://github.com/brave/brave-core/pull/20244).

 **iOS:** Similar to Mac, Griffin studies will work, but not on the first launch; restarting the app is required.
-Available after version 1.63.
+Available in version 1.63 or above.